 How much does the Istanbul Museum Pass cost & how long is it valid for?

-As of April 2023, the Istanbul Museum Pass costs 1.750 Turkish Lira.
+As of August 2023, the Istanbul Museum Pass costs 2.250 Turkish Lira.
 The Museum Pass is valid for 5 days from the first use.
 During that time, you can use the pass to visit as many museums and historical sites as you’d like.
+There is also a Museum Pass for the whole of Turkiye which costs 3.500 Turkish Lira.
+The Museum Pass Turkiye is valid for 15 days.
+Turkish citizens can buy the Museum Pass for only 60 TL, it’s valid for one year, in all participating sights.

 Where can you buy the Istanbul Museum Pass?